MicrosoftDocs/customer-insights/ci-docs/engagement-insights/create-and-manage-funnel-reports.md

 ## Manage funnel reports

-You can view previously created funnel reports in the **Funnels library** to see how your report changes over time and compare previous funnel reports to future ones. <Kate, How would I compare reports?>
+You can view previously created funnel reports in the **Funnels library** to see how your report changes over time and compare previous funnel reports to future ones. <Kate, How would I compare reports?> <You can't compare side-by-side, can only pull one up at a time right now.
+Can just go back and look at funnels :)>

  1. Go to **Funnels** to see the list of existing funnel reports in the **Funnels library**.
  1. Select a name to open a report.